 WINE: We are getting more and more vineyards around here every year, along with Tasting Rooms and Winery Tours.
 There are some really nice award wining wines coming out of Ramona these days.

 MUSIC: We’re attempting to have at least one Major Musical Event each month in Ramona as a goal for the not-too-distant future.
 There are incredible musicians tucked all around our 136 square miles and we want to showcase them, along with bringing in great talent form all over the world, as we’re doing with this Bluegrass Festival and the Ramona Music Festival.

 OLD WEST DAYS ENCAMPMENT: This great event used to be part of the Bluegrass Festival and now has it’s own venue during the 1st part of May each year at the Outdoor Community Center.
 Take a journey back into the 1800’s with authentic style and re-enactments.

-MURALS: We now have our first sixteen murals up for viewing and we’re working on 20 or 25 more.
+MURALS: We now have our first nineteen murals up for viewing and we’re working on 20 more.
 We’ve got 3 or 4 more in the works for the next few months and want this town to be a mural mecca.
 Check out the website above.

 ARTIST: As with our talented local musicians, Ramona has a tremendous wealth of artists of all kinds tucked in our hills and valleys.
 Come and get to know them.

 RAPTORS in the GRASSLANDS: Ramona boasts one of the largest Raptor Habitats in the state.
 The viewing opportunities are almost unlimited and these elegant creatures can be found throughout the Valley of the Sun.